postmanlabs/labs-docs/v6/postman/api_documentation/intro_to_api_documentation.md

 **Postman app**

-To [access the private view](/docs/v6/postman/api_documentation/viewing_documentation){:target="_blank"} of your team documentation, go to the sidebar and click the **<** icon of a collection and then click "View in web".
+To [access the private view](/docs/v6/postman/api_documentation/viewing_documentation){:target="_blank"} of your team documentation, go to the sidebar and click the **<** icon of a collection.
+Then click "View in web" to generate the documentation for the collection.

 [![view doc sidebar](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/view-web-documentation.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/view-web-documentation.png)

 **Postman web**

-To access the private view of your team documenation, go to your [workspaces dashboard](https://app.getpostman.com/dashboard){:target="_blank"}, click the "View all collections" link.
-Then click the collection (/docs/v6/postman/workspaces/using_workspaces#publishing-collections){:target="_blank"}" to generate the documentation.
+To access the private view of your team documenation, go to your [workspaces dashboard](https://app.getpostman.com/dashboard){:target="_blank"}.
+Click the "View all collections" link.
+Then click the collection you want (/docs/v6/postman/workspaces/using_workspaces#publishing-collections){:target="_blank"}" to generate the documentation.

 [![click the collection](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/click-collection-private-view.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/click-collection-private-view.png)